-Yes, there's something crude about the artwork and production design, but give the filmmakers a break--they were trying to transfer the squalor of Dickens' Hard Times to an equally gritty New York City.
-While I may be alone in saying so, I think that the animation, the characters, the story, and certainly the music in "Oliver & Company" are all better-than-average.
-With critics accustomed to seeing gold from Disney, that apparently makes it a failure.
-Even Disney may not appreciate it enough, since no Blu-ray was issued alongside this 20th Anniversary DVD.
-But in my book "Oliver & Company" is a solid 7 out of 10, with a great mix of tuneful songs, fun animal characters, poignant moments involving a little girl, and elements of peril with a pair of Dobermans and a crime boss.
+Yes, there’s something crude about the artwork and production design, but give the filmmakers a break—they were trying to transfer the squalor of Dickens’ Hard Times to an equally gritty New York City.
+While I may be alone in saying so, I think that the animation, the characters, the story, and certainly the music in “Oliver and Company” are all better-than-average—a solid 7 out of 10, with a great mix of tuneful songs, fun animal characters, poignant moments involving a little girl, and elements of peril with a pair of Dobermans and a crime boss.

 Singer Billy Joel gives voice to Dodger, the cocky Tramp-like mongrel who’s the main mutt in an animal thieving operation run by a bum named Fagin (Dom DeLuise).
 The “gang” includes a feisty Chihuahua named Tito (Cheech Marin), an elegantly mannered bulldog (Roscoe Lee Brown), and a not-so-bright Great Dane named Einstein (Richard Mulligan), with Bette Midler handling the voiceover for a poodle and Joey Lawrence giving voice to the title character, Oliver.
 In this film, Oliver is a kitten that was abandoned in a box on the mean streets, left to his own and struggling until Dodger comes to his rescue and makes him one of the gang.
 But during one of the gang’s capers Oliver is separated from the group and meets a young girl named Jenny (Natalie Gregory), who takes in the cat and makes it her pet.
 Jenny is a girl of privilege and wealth, and so it’s not long before Dodger and the gang “rescue” her and Fagin gets involved in a plan that will rob that rich family blind.

-At just 73 minutes, "Oliver & Company" is one of the shortest full-length features from Disney, but there's a lot packed into it, and occasional director George Scribner does a good job moving things along while still allowing plenty of room in each scene for emotional content.
-He has a good sense of how the music, visuals, and storyline work together, and while no one will ever mistake "Oliver & Company" for one of those golden Disney oldies, it's still doggone entertaining.
+At just 73 minutes, “Oliver & Company” is one of the shortest full-length features from Disney, but there’s a lot packed into it, and occasional director George Scribner does a good job moving things along while still allowing plenty of room in each scene for emotional content.
+He has a good sense of how the music, visuals, and storyline work together.
+While no one will ever mistake “Oliver and Company” for one of those golden Disney oldies, it’s still doggone entertaining.